john messing: author

 by John Messing

-It was hot and Oscar was thirsty.
+Seen through the telephoto lens, the lizard's rainbow-striped underbelly shook violently as Oscar adjusted the camera's tripod.
+A drop of sweat fell from his brow.
+It dropped dangerously close to the lizard, but the creature did not move.
+Oscar was thirsty.
 He hadn't brought water or a hat, which was a mistake.
-Without help, it was taking too much time to set up the shot, and it was getting hotter.
-Fortunately, the lizard was basking in the sun on a rock, and it was far enough from the path that he didn't have to worry about other people disturbing it when they walked by.
-He carefully moved the Department's camera and miniature tripod into position without casting a shadow over the lizard, to avoid startling it.
+Fortunately, the lizard was basking sleepily in the sun, and they were far enough from the path that Oscar didn't worry about people disturbing him.
+He carefully adjusted the Department's camera and miniature tripod one last time, all the while taking care not to cast a shadow over the lizard, to avoid startling it.

-Carefully, slowly, he raised himself from a crouching position, clutching the remote shutter control, when the damned wire-haired terrier came running up out of nowhere, yapping and rooting the soil in search of the lizard, which scampered down a hole.
+Carefully, slowly, he raised himself from a crouching position, clutching the remote shutter control, when out of nowhere a wire-haired terrier came running up, yapping and rooting the soil in search of the lizard, which scampered down a hole.

 Stunned, heartbroken, Oscar turned to see a woman standing in the public path, with a worn red leather leash dangling from her wrist, calling out the dog's name.
 She was maybe in her mid-fifties, suitably dressed for her age and the outdoors, in a sleeveless top, shorts, and a floppy sunhat, from beneath which hung shoulder-length, wavy hair.
 The color of her hair was indeterminate, perhaps dirty blond, perhaps grey.
-Only she and her hairdresser probably knew for sure.
 A gold cross dangled conspicuously from her neck.
 She was fair and freckled, the exposed skin of her neck and arms mottled and sagging slightly.
-She looked as if she had once had an exceedingly good figure, perhaps a decade ago.
+She looked as if she had once had an exceedingly good figure, perhaps a decade earlier.